januff/spotify-favorites-export/stepzen.md

 **Designing a Spotify GraphQL schema with StepZen: Depaginating results**

 Spotify returns an insane amount of basic track data, so whittling it down to a compact GraphQL type using StepZen is a life-saver.
-The most important data point from a data portability perspective is the ISRC: an International Standard Recording Code, which we can use to interface with Amazon Music, Apple Music, or any of the streaming services.
+The most important data point from a data portability perspective is the ISRC: an International Standard Recording Code, which we can use to write playlists at Amazon Music, Apple Music, or any of the streaming services.

 ```graphql
 type Track {